The stable uniqueness theorem for equivariant Kasparov theory: Absorption of cocycle representations

 \begin{rem} Let us equip the set of all cocycle representations $(\phi,\Iu): (A,\alpha)\to (\CM(B),\beta)$ with the topology of point-strict convergence in the first variable, and uniform strict convergence over compact sets of $G$ in the second variable.
 Let us denote this topology on the set of all cocycle representations by $\tau(\alpha,\beta)$.
 As we assume that $B$ is $\sigma$-unital, the strict topology is metrizable on the unit ball of $\CM(B)$.
 As $A$ is assumed to be separable and $G$ is second-countable, it follows that the topology $\tau(\alpha,\beta)$ is metrizable.
 If it is moreover the case that $B$ is separable, then $\CM(B)$ is strictly separable and the topology $\tau(\alpha,\beta)$ is automatically separable. \end{rem}

-The following existence result for absorbing elements generalizes \cite[Theorems 2.4+2.7]{Thomsen01}, \cite[Theorem 3.14]{GabeRuiz15}, \cite[Theorem 5.7]{Thomsen05}\footnote{At first glance one might think that the cited theorem is partially stronger than the one proved here when it applies, but this is the case only to the extent that the underlying $*$-homomorphism $A\to\CM(B)$ can be chosen to be extendible in \cite{Thomsen05}.} and various similar result scattered throughout the literature.
+The following existence result for absorbing elements generalizes \cite[Theorems 2.4+2.7]{Thomsen01}, \cite[Theorem 3.14]{GabeRuiz15}, \cite[Theorem 5.7]{Thomsen05} and various similar results scattered throughout the literature.
+(At first glance one might think that the cited theorem is partially stronger than the one proved here when it applies, but this is the case only to the extent that the underlying $*$-homomorphism $A\to\CM(B)$ can be chosen to be extendible in \cite{Thomsen05}.)
 We note that our proof is partially new, but the new part is based only on a string of very elementary observations (plus some previous results in this section), which yields a drastic simplification even in the classical non-equivariant case that is well-known in the literature.
 In particular, compared to the known proofs, it is not necessary to invoke the Kasparov--Stinespring dilation for completely positive maps.

 \begin{theorem} Suppose $\beta$ is strongly stable.
 Let $\FC$ be a $\sigma$-additive set of cocycle representations from $(A,\alpha)$ to $(\CM(B),\beta)$.
 If $\FC$ is $\tau(\alpha,\beta)$-separable, then there exists an absorbing element in $\FC$.
 In particular, if $B$ is separable, then all $\sigma$-additive sets of cocycle representations have an absorbing element. \end{theorem} \begin{proof} As $\FC$ is $\sigma$-additive, it follows from \autoref{cor:coc-rep-absorption} that if there exists some $(\theta,\Ix)\in\FC$ such that $(\phi,\Iu)\wc (\theta,\Ix)$ for every $(\phi,\Iu)\in\FC$, then its infinite repeat $(\theta^\infty,\Ix^\infty)$ is absorbing.
 By the assumption that $\FC$ is separable with respect to $\tau(\alpha,\beta)$, we can find a sequence of elements $(\theta^{(n)},\Ix^{(n)})\in\FC$ with the following property.
 Given any cocycle representation $(\phi,\Iu)\in\FC$, any compacts sets $K\subseteq G$, $\CF^A\subset A$, $b\in B$, and $\eps\greater 0$, there exists some $n$ such that